conan7882/CNN-Visualization/doc/grad_cam/README.md

 2. Download the pre-trained VGG parameters

-    - Download pre-trained VGG19 model [here](https://github.com/machrisaa/tensorflow-vgg#tensorflow-vgg16-and-vgg19) and put it in *`VGG_PATH`*.
+    - Download pre-trained VGG19 model [here](https://github.com/machrisaa/tensorflow-vgg#tensorflow-vgg16-and-vgg19) and put it in `VGG_PATH`.

 3. Testing images

-    - Put testing images in *`IM_PATH`* .
+    - Put testing images in `IM_PATH`.
-    - Set class labels on line 48 in *CNN-Visualization/gradcam.py*.
-For example the setting below will generate Grad-CAM and Guided Grad-CAM for class 55 (llama), 543 (dumbbell), 605 (iPod) and 515 (hat).
+    - Set class labels on line 56 in `CNN-Visualization/example/gradcam.py`.
+For example, the setting below will generate Grad-CAM and Guided Grad-CAM for class 55 (llama), 543 (dumbbell), 605 (iPod) and 515 (hat).
 More labels for ImageNet1000 can be found [here](https://github.com/conan7882/VGG-tensorflow/blob/master/imageNetLabel.txt).

       ```
       class_id = [355, 543, 605, 515]
       ```

-    - Change image type to the corresponding type in the function below (line 73 in *CNN-Visualization/gradcam.py*) if testing images are not jpeg files.
+    - Change image type to the corresponding type in the function below (line 84 in `CNN-Visualization/example/gradcam.py`) if testing images are not jpeg files.

       ```
       input_im = ImageFromFile('.jpg', data_dir=IM_PATH, num_channel=3, shuffle=False)